In These Mountains: Infrastructure Grants

 Infrastructure Grants: At a Glance

-- One organization from each eligible state (Kentucky, North Carolina, and Tennessee) will be selected, for a total of three recipient organizations.
+• Up to two organizations from each eligible state (Kentucky, North Carolina, and Tennessee) will be selected, for a total of six recipient organizations.

 A full list of eligibility criteria and other project requirements is provided in the guidelines below.